vuejs/v2.vuejs.org/src/v2/guide/components.md

 Some HTML elements, such as `<ul>`, `<ol>`, `<table>` and `<select>` have restrictions on what elements can appear inside them, and some elements such as `<li>` and `<option>` can only appear inside certain other elements.

-This will lead to issues when using custom components with elements that have such restrictions.
+This will lead to issues when using components with elements that have such restrictions.
 For example:

 ``` html
 <ul>